Tinkerforge/doc/en/source/Hardware/Power_Supplies/Step_Down.rst

 :ref:`Master Brick <master_brick>` can measure the current consumption of the stack and the voltage of the external power source.
 Currents below 200mA can not be measured satisfactorily.

+Starting with hardware version 1.3 the Step-Down Power Supply is reverse polarity protected on both connectors, as well as protected against an accidental "connector swap".

 Technical Specifications